We commission a chapter on gambling in the Health Survey for England which is published by NHS Digital (formerly the NHS Information Centre).

 of people in England identified as problem gamblers

 of people in England were at low or moderate risk of developing problems with their gambling

-A combined report containing results from the latest Health survey for England, the Scottish health survey and the Welsh problem gambling survey is scheduled to be published later in 2017.
+A combined report containing results from the latest Health survey for England, the Scottish health survey and the Welsh problem gambling survey is now available.